-  Once you've identified a need, apply to lead a Thrivent Action Team during National Volunteer Week.
-It's the perfect time to gather your friends and family to give back, inspire others, celebrate volunteerism – or all of the above!
+National Volunteer Week is the perfect time to gather your friends and family to give back, inspire others, celebrate volunteerism – or all of the above!

 Check out these five ideas to help set your generosity wheels in motion:

 - Take tutoring to the streets.
 From teaching kids how to read to showing seniors how to use a smartphone – there's an unending need for volunteer tutors with all types of skills.
-Form a team to help you organize and host a one-day tutoring session.
+Organize and host a one-day tutoring session.

 - Connect your profession with your passion.
 For example, if you're a budding artist, offer to have a team help paint a mural on a building tagged with graffiti.
 If you're a retired health care professional, organize a free blood pressure screening event.

 - Be a good sport.
-Connect with a high school basketball, soccer or football team and include older players in your Thrivent Action Team to help organize a one-day sports camp for a local Boys & Girls Club.
+Connect with a high school basketball, soccer or football team and include older players to help organize a one-day sports camp for a local Boys & Girls Club.

 - Think Easter.
 Organize your team to fill Easter baskets and sell them after church services and give the proceeds to a mission program or other cause.